Summit on Responsible Artificial Intelligence in the Military Domain

 The Summit on Responsible Artificial Intelligence in the Military Domain, also known as REAIM 2023, was a diplomatic conference held in 2023 regarding military uses of artificial intelligence.
 It was held in the World Forum in The Hague on 15–16 February 2023.

-The summit concluded with the production of a "call to action" document, endorsed by representatives from 60 countries.
+Sixty countries participated, including the US and China but not Russia.
+The summit concluded with the production of a non binding "call to action" document, endorsed by representatives from 60 countries including Russia and China.
+There were some external calls for starting negotiations on an internationally binding law or an enforcement-mechanisms-driven law.

+The US proposed a Political Declaration on Responsible Military Use of Artificial Intelligence and Autonomy.

+A second summit was held in Seoul, South Korea, between the 9th and 10th of September 2024.